cybex-gmbh/transmorpher/README.md

 If video derivatives are lost, use the [purge command](#purging-derivatives) to restore them.

-Lost image derivatives will automatically be re-generated on demand.
+Lost image and document derivatives will automatically be re-generated on demand.

 ## Development